Pencils of the Digital Era.

-Judging from the numbers of startups that try their luck every year, the overwhelming number of new platforms that pop up and fight for your attention, one might think that every possible business niche in IT industry has already been occupied.
+Judging from the number of startups that try their luck every year, and the overwhelming number of new platforms that pop up and fight for your attention, one might think that every possible business niche in the IT industry has already been occupied.
 The Y Combinator’s online course for startups welcomes about 40,000 new participants twice per year!
-Not mentioning about all the other courses and accelerators working in IT.
+Not mentioning all the other courses and accelerators working in IT.
 So, is there IT space so packed that there is no space left for a bright person with ideas?
-Or perhaps, there are still some blindspots in IT industry, peacefully waiting to be discovered?
+Or perhaps, there are still some blind spots in the IT industry, peacefully waiting to be discovered?
 Hell yes!
 Plenty of them.

-Young generations of professionals consists of Millenials, who are now in their twenties and thirties, and Z Generation, who are now starting to enter the job market.
+Young generations of professionals consist of Millennials, who are now in their twenties and thirties, and Z Generation, who are now starting to enter the job market.
 There are some mental differences between the two.
-E.g., Millenials tend to be more individualistic than Z Generations which focuses on building communities in the global village.
+For example, Millennials tend to be more individualistic than Z Generations which focuses on building communities in the global village.
 However, these generations have many commonalities.

-For instance, since the average standard of life today is much higher than it used to be when generations X and Y were young, Millenials and Z Generation can actually focus on the upper parts of the Maslow’s pyramid as everything else is already covered.
+For instance, since the average standard of life today is much higher than it used to be when generations X and Y were young, the Millennials and Z Generation can actually focus on the upper parts of Maslow’s pyramid as everything else is already covered.
 For instance, on the meaning of life.
-Thus, what they have in common is the idealistic attitude to life and the desire to make a meaningful contribution to this world.
+Thus, what they have in common is an idealistic attitude to life and the desire to make a meaningful contribution to this world.

 This natural desire is strengthened by the media even further.
 Namely, the media is burdened with the winner’s bias and only presents individuals who are influential in some way – all from politicians, through famous entrepreneurs, to social media influencers.
 It creates an impression that building an influence and following is the default and expected model of life.
-In other words, that if you don’t do anything influential in your (professional) life, it means that you didn’t develop to your full potential, and that you disappointed the whole human kind.
+In other words, if you don’t do anything influential in your (professional) life, it means that you didn’t develop to your full potential and that you disappointed the whole of humankind.

-Of curse, this attitude results not only in the common depression among young people, but also in a number of weaknesses that today’s young people have.
-Some of them were ruthlessly exposed e.g. in the (in)famous story around the FYRE Festival.
+Of course, this attitude results not only in the common depression among young people but also in a number of weaknesses that today’s young people have.
+Some of them were ruthlessly exposed for example in the (in)famous story about the FYRE Festival.
 It turned out that the premise of meeting Instagram celebrities was a reason good enough to spend thousands of dollars to embark on the journey… to nowhere.

-This desire to be influential among the youngsters also transpires to business.
-99.99% of the startups knocking at the investors’ doors aim to save the world, or at least a large part of it.
-I’ve been to all the possible business meetups in the Netherlands, I’ve met lots of startupers through online gatherings such as the aforementioned Y Combinator startup school, and other online platforms, and ever single time, I see the same obsession.
+This desire to be influential among youngsters also transpires to business.
+99.99% of the startups knocking at the investors’ doors aim to save the world or at least a large part of it.
+I’ve been to all the possible business meetups in the Netherlands, and I’ve met lots of startup-ers through online gatherings such as the aforementioned Y Combinator startup school, and other online platforms, and every single time, I see the same obsession.